 - Clearsurance: This website isn’t selling insurance, but it will let you compare companies based on community reviews.
 You can look for the best companies nationwide or search by state.
 Then you can double-check whether the company offering you a sweet rate also has sweet service.
 Clearsurance currently offers reviews for homeowners insurance, renters insurance and car insurance.

 Living in an apartment or other rental unit doesn’t mean you can skip insurance.
-Your landlord may have a policy, but it only covers their structure and won’t pay for your possessions in case something happens.
+Your landlord may have a policy, but it only covers the structure the landlord owns and won’t pay for your possessions in case something happens.

-The Tax Cuts and Jobs Act of 2017 eliminated the financial penalty for failing to have health insurance that had been established by the Affordable Care Act.
-However, that doesn’t mean health coverage isn’t still a smart idea.
+The Tax Cuts and Jobs Act of 2017 eliminated the financial penalty for failing to have health insurance that had been established by the Affordable Care Act as an incentive for more Americans to get coverage.
+But it’s still critical to have health coverage, even without the threat of a tax penalty.
 Have you seen the cost of a broken leg lately?
 We’re talking $17,000 to $35,000 if you need surgery.

-Fortunately, about half of you get coverage through your workplace benefits.
+Fortunately, about half of Americans get coverage through their workplace benefits.
 Others may be eligible for government Medicare or Medicaid coverage.
 Everyone else needs to find their own plan.
 The website Healthcare.gov is a good place to start since that’s the official federal health insurance marketplace offering coverage for most states; some states run their own marketplaces.
-If you buy your coverage on Healthcare.gov and earn less than 400% of the federal poverty limit, you can get a subsidy to bring down your premiums.
+If you buy your coverage on Healthcare.gov and earn less than 400% of the federal poverty limit, you can get a credit to bring down your premiums.
+Note: Open enrollment for 2020 coverage through Healthcare.gov starts Nov.
+1 and runs though Dec.
+15.

 If the marketplace isn’t for you, here are some other health insurance options to try.